awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-grafana-workspace.md

 ## Properties<a name="aws-resource-grafana-workspace-properties"></a>

 `AccountAccessType`  <a name="cfn-grafana-workspace-accountaccesstype"></a>
 Specifies whether the workspace can access AWS resources in this AWS account only, or whether it can also access AWS resources in other accounts in the same organization\.
-If this is `ORGANIZATION`, the `workspaceOrganizationalUnits` parameter specifies which organizational units the workspace can access\.
+If this is `ORGANIZATION`, the `OrganizationalUnits` parameter specifies which organizational units the workspace can access\.
-*Required*: No
+*Required*: Yes
 *Type*: String
 *Allowed values*: `CURRENT_ACCOUNT | ORGANIZATION`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthenticationProviders`  <a name="cfn-grafana-workspace-authenticationproviders"></a>
 Specifies whether this workspace uses SAML 2\.0, AWS IAM Identity Center \(successor to AWS Single Sign\-On\), or both to authenticate users for using the Grafana console within a workspace\.
 For more information, see [User authentication in Amazon Managed Grafana](https://docs.aws.amazon.com/grafana/latest/userguide/authentication-in-AMG.html)\.
-*Required*: No
+*Required*: Yes
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)